 The keyword “Diwali lights online” has the highest competition because many big brands including Amazon, Snapdeal, Flipkart, and ShopClues are advertising heavily while “Diwali crackers online” is the most searched long-tail key phrase found in SEMrush.

 What can I say about Halloween?
-Although it’ll be celebrated after a couple of weeks after Diwali, you know the craze of it among kids as well as adults.
+Although it’ll be celebrated a couple of weeks after Diwali, you know the craze of it among kids as well as adults.

 Halloween stores are ready to cater to every need of their customers, including costumes, decorations, and gadgets.